senseexcel/senseexcel/install_guide.md

 • …allow for creation of data tables in Excel utilizing the familiar workflow of Qlik Sense.

-• …allow for a one click download of underlying object data from Qlik Sense into an Excel table.
+• …allow for a quick dowload of an existing Qlik Sense table object into Excel.

 • …allow editing and reloading of the Qlik Sense application script from directly inside of Excel.